 Soft lino sheets - these are not lino but some kind of polymer.
 I quite like this and tend to use just this and real lino.

 It's not the easiest thing to transfer an image onto with carbon paper - I've tried white carbon too.
 But if you're happy drawing stright onto the surface with Sharpie, biro or pencil it's great.
 Very easy to clean up too.
+Just make sure that the bits you draw are the ones you're going to cut or you may end up with the pen transferring to your print, especially if you're using very pale ink.

 I'm not even going to mention the pale blue and pink ones, but do give them a try if you fancy.
 Just don't buy loads...